tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 Whatever the choice, each team will likely think of these as "stories" but it can be tricky to agree on exactly what is and what isn't a story.
 Stories should be short enough to be achievable but still provide some level of business "value".
 Stories help set the rhythm of development (see [later](#lack-of-structure-and-direction) and help orientate the team.
 However, it's easy to get confused by the difference between tasks and stories.
 It is useful to capture discrete tasks, things like "pay the suppliers" or "talk to Bob in Commodities about their new API", but if these don't add business "value", chances are they're not really stories.

 The reason this matters is because "business value" is supposed to enable the opportunity for profit.
 If we're not clear about the definition of the term story, it's easy to create and focus development on tasks which don't add value and so don't contribute towards profit.
 You can think of the idea of "business value" as simply "cash" or "profit".
 That way, you can ask yourself "would this story contribute to the bottom line?".
 To get the most out of the whole thing, a link from story to acceptance criteria needs to be established.
-That way, you can demonstrate when "value" has been added to the system.
+That way, you can demonstrate when "value" has been added to the system and expand on the stories acceptance criteria.

 To capture and track progress, some teams write stories on index cards, others write tasks or work items on post-its.
 Others still write up analysis in their issue tracking software or wiki.